== The first couple boards === Don’t forget to hang your blinkenlights from the eaves this christmas!

 Currently, the machine looks like this:

-imgcmp(arduino_tower.jpeg)By the end of this, all the back row IO pins are taken, and it’s still not enough[2 boards in a stack.
+imgcmp(arduino_tower.jpeg)By the end of this, all the back row IO pins are taken.
+It’s still not enough[2 boards in a stack.
 Currently being held up by the stiffness of the ribbon cables.]

 (define math-instr